Coronavirus (COVID-19): Advice for applicants and prospective students

 Science practical requirements for A-level Chemistry, Biology and Physics

-We are closely monitoring communications from the Department for Education and Ofqual in England, and the relevant organisations in Scotland, Wales and Northern Ireland, regarding the awarding of qualifications in Summer 2021.
-Despite the cancellation of examinations in summer 2021, we expect A-level, AS-level and GCSE qualifications to be awarded by the examining organisations in August 2021.
-We welcome the commitment from the government to find appropriate alternative arrangements of assessing the ability and potential of students.
+We are closely monitoring communications from the Department for Education and Ofqual in England, and the relevant organisations in Scotland, Wales and Northern Ireland as well as internationally, regarding the awarding of qualifications in Summer 2021.
+We welcome the commitment from the governments to finding appropriate alternative arrangements of assessing the ability and potential of students.
 We continue to monitor the impact on other vocational, global and international qualifications.

 Private Candidates (Summer exams 2021)

 We are pleased that the announced arrangements for summer 2021 A-levels include those candidates who had been planning to take examinations outside of a school or college.
 We will consider A level or other qualifications awarded to private candidates on the same basis as those awarded to candidates sitting through schools and colleges.